-"Tripartite" collaboration between WHO, FAO, and WOAH emphasized the imperative for coordinated surveillance systems to combat infectious diseases at the human-animal-environment interface.
-While traditional risk-based approaches are valuable, the incorporation of One enhances the effectiveness of surveillance principles Health intervention strategies.
-This module promotes the combination of traditional surveillance methods with the engagement of communities in participatory approaches foster improved reporting, accelerated surveillance to detection, and enhanced response.
+The "Tripartite" collaboration between WHO, FAO, and WOAH has emphasized the imperative for coordinated surveillance systems to combat infectious diseases at the human-animal-environment interface.
+While traditional risk-based approaches are valuable, the incorporation of One Health principles enhances the effectiveness of surveillance and intervention strategies.
+This module promotes the combination of traditional surveillance methods with the engagement of communities in participatory surveillance approaches to foster improved reporting, accelerated detection, and enhanced response.
 This module also describes innovative initiatives such as mobile phone and community-led surveillance networks that demonstrate the potential for more local-level involvement in disease surveillance.